syssi/esphome-jk-bms/README.md

 ## This fork supports CAN bus commuinaction with inverters supporting the CANBUS Protocol compatible with Pylontech V1.3 and Goodwe V1.5.

 It communicates with the JK-BMS using the RS485 port which is in fact not RS485, it is 3.3V TTL so it can be directly connected to the ESP32.
-The ESP32 then sends the required CAN bus data to the inverter.
+The ESP32 then sends the required CAN bus data to the inverter via a TJA1050 CAN bus transceiver.

 I have been testing using the Goodwe SECU-A5.4L battery profile selected in the inverter.<br>
 Each SECA-A5.4 battery profile has 5.4kWh of storage, so select the number that is the closest match to your battery's total capacity.<br>

-**Note:- I'm using this with my Goodwe GW5000S-BP inverter however CAN bus support is still in development and testing!!!**
+**Note:- I'm using this with my Goodwe GW5000S-BP inverter however CAN bus support is still in development and testing!!!**<br>
 Further deatils in the discussion tab https://github.com/Uksa007/esphome-jk-bms-can/discussions

 Thanks go to syssi for help and making the original RS485 code!
 Buy him a coffee here https://www.buymeacoffee.com/syssi)

-* Connect a TJA1050 to an ESP32 as per https://esphome.io/components/canbus.html?highlight=can#wiring-options
+* Connect a TJA1050 to an ESP32 (default GPIO 17 TX, 16 RX) as per https://esphome.io/components/canbus.html?highlight=can#wiring-options
 * Use this code in esphome https://github.com/Uksa007/esphome-jk-bms-can/blob/main/esp32-example-can.yaml
-* A second ESP32 and TJA1050 make a test CAN bus/receiver https://github.com/Uksa007/esphome-jk-bms-can/blob/main/test-esp32-receiver-can.yaml
+* (optional) A second ESP32 and TJA1050 make a test CAN bus/receiver https://github.com/Uksa007/esphome-jk-bms-can/blob/main/test-esp32-receiver-can.yaml
-* If you don't yet have TJA1050 you can still test with two ESP32 by making a makeshif CAN bus DO NOT CONNECT TO A REAL CAN BUS!
+  If you don't yet have TJA1050 you can still test with two ESP32 by making a makeshif CAN bus DO NOT CONNECT TO A REAL CAN BUS!
   Add a blocking diode between the CAN-TX and CAN-RX pins (cathode towards the CAN-TX pin) at both ESP32s!
   So a Diode between GPIO5, GPIO4 diode cathode to GPIO5 at both ESP32
   Then tie the CAN-RX lines together with a pull-up resistor to 3.3V I used 10K pullup.